 MBCP was developed in 1998 by midwife and mindfulness teacher, Nancy Bardacke in Berkeley, CA. She started teaching in her living room until the program grew so much she moved it to the Osher Center for Integrative Medicine at the University of California, San Fransisco.
 She has taught more than 1400 couples and, in conjunction with Larissa Duncan PhD, has been researching the effect of MBCP on stress and anxiety during pregnancy, pain during childbirth, infant attachment, postpartum depression, and CenteringPregnancy.
 Her award-winning book Mindful Birthing: Training the Mind, Body and Heart for Childbirth and Beyond (2012) has brought her teaching to people all over the world.
 During the last few years, Nancy has turned her attention to training the next generation of MBCP teachers.
-While very popular on the West coast, MBCP is newer on the East coast and is currently taught in Maine, Massachusetts and Philadelphia.
+While very popular on the West coast, MBCP is newer on the East coast and is expanding to crosscountry offerings.

 *Is this class a childbirth education class or a mindfulness class?

 MBCP is really both.
 MBCP teaches a childbirth education curriculum, such as positions & physiology for labor, evidence-based practices to optimize your birth, breastfeeding and newborn sleep cycles all from mind/body perspective.
 The core practices from Mindfulness-Based Stress Reduction (MBSR), such as awareness of breathing, the body scan, yoga, walking meditation, are taught along with practices specific to pregnancy and birth.

 *When in my pregnancy should I take MBCP?